Dakota County confirms 1 new COVID-19 case, no additional deaths

 Dakota County confirms 1 new COVID-19 case, no additional deathsNew

-The latest positive case was confirmed after 35 test results came back from the lab.
+The latest positive case was confirmed on Wednesday after 11 test results came back from the lab.

-The Dakota County Health Department also reported no additional deaths on Tuesday.
-As of June 16, Dakota County has had 32 COVID-19 deaths since the pandemic began.
+The Dakota County Health Department also reported no additional deaths on Wedenesday.
+As of June 17, Dakota County has had 32 COVID-19 deaths since the pandemic began.

+Officials say there have been 5,119 tests performed in the county with 3,376 of them reported as negative.

 County health officials did not release the latest number of recoveries on Tuesday.